mongodb/specifications/source/sessions/driver-sessions.rst

 Q&A
 ===

-Why do we say drivers MUST NOT attempt to detect unsafe multi-threaded use of ``ClientSession``?
+Why do we say drivers MUST NOT attempt to detect unsafe multi-threaded or multi-process use of ``ClientSession``?
 ------------------------------------------------------------------------------------------------

 Because doing so would provide an illusion of safety.
 It doesn't make these